-Established in 1992 in Vienna, Austria, analog camera brand Lomography have been waging war on digital photography for nearly 25 years.
-Developing analog and instant cameras, along with interchangeable art lenses, they are bringing the fun back into photography and with a rapidly growing community of over 1,000,000 passionate followers worldwide, the interactive, vivid and blurred Lomography way of life is catching on fast.
+Established in 1992 in Vienna, Austria, analogue camera brand Lomography have been waging war on digital photography for nearly 25 years.
+Developing analogue and instant cameras, along with interchangeable art lenses, they are bringing the fun back into photography and with a rapidly growing community of over 1,000,000 passionate followers worldwide, the interactive, vivid and blurred Lomography way of life is catching on fast.

 Beginning with a fateful encounter in the early 1990s, a group of young Viennese students touring Prague stumbled across a historic Lomo Kompakt Automat camera from Russia and began ‘shooting from the hip’.
 For those not clued-up on the photography vernacular, the technique is quite literally holding the camera at waist level and shooting upwards without looking in the viewfinder.
 Upon their return to Vienna, they had the old camera’s film developed and discovered the vibrant colours, deep saturation and vignettes that it had produced – something they had never seen before.
 After sharing the images with friends back home, everyone wanted their own camera of this kind igniting a new style of artistic experimental photography which quickly became known as Lomography.
 The brand’s first camera to be developed was the LOMO LC-A which is a reinvention of the Lomo Kompakt Automat.